cocoon/stormbox/README.md

 ## Usage

-1. **Login**: Enter your username and app password for the JMAP server or click the SSO button for IDC login
+1. **Login**: Enter your username and app password for the JMAP server or click the SSO button for OIDC login
 2. **Browse Mailboxes**: Use the sidebar to navigate between different mailboxes
 3. **View Emails**: Click on emails in the message list to view their content
 4. **Compose**: Click the "Compose" button to write new emails